imagineLife/big-site/content/docker/node-with-dep.md

 docker run --init --rm --publish 3000:3000 noder-server-container
 ```

-## HMM
+## Not Optimal
-- above, the node modules have been installed on the HOST computer.
+Above, the node_modules have been installed on the HOST computer.
 This is not optimal, perhaps
   - the npm install has to happen inside the container
   - the dockerfile needs updating...